Welcome to the Salmon Watersheds Lab!

 Apr 6, 2020 - Brandon Nam successfully defended his Honours thesis on habitat use by juvenile coho across an estuary ecotone.
 Congratulations Brandon!

-Apr, 1 2020 - Check out our weekly COVID-19 isolation-inspired Notes from the Field.
+Apr, 1 2020 - Check out our COVID-19 isolation-inspired Notes from the Field weekly challenges.

 Mar 10, 2020 - Congratulations Kara Pitman (PhD student) and Jon Moore on the publication of their collaborative synthesis of the effects of glacier retreat on Pacific Salmon.
 Read the paper.
 Vancouver Sun article.